cyberjunky/3commas-cyber-bots/README.md

 notify-urls = [ "tgram://9995888120:BoJPor6opeHyxx5VVZPX-BoJPor6opeHyxx5VVZPX/" ]
 ```

+### 3Commas API key permissions needed
-NOTE: The 3Commas API need to have 'BotsRead, BotsWrite and AccountsRead' permissions.
+The 3Commas API need to have 'BotsRead, BotsWrite and AccountsRead' permissions, don't give it more than that to be safe.

 ### Telegram ID, Hash and Secrets explained
 There are two sets of Telegram related settings.